RunTheAgent

 For running an AI assistant, this means you need to: set up the operating system, install Docker, pull the OpenClaw image, configure environment variables, set up a reverse proxy for HTTPS, configure DNS, set up monitoring, create backup procedures, and plan for disaster recovery.
 Each step has potential pitfalls, and troubleshooting requires technical expertise.

 Managed hosting abstracts all of this away.
-You sign up, enter your API key, connect your channels, and start using your assistant.
-The infrastructure is someone else's concern.
+You sign up, enter your API key, connect your channels, and start using your OpenClaw assistant (previously called MoltBot and ClawdBot).
+The infrastructure is someone else's concern, running securely on RunTheAgent' fully isolated servers with 24/7 monitoring.

 What VPS Setup Actually Looks Like